DE4-DVS-Labs/Lab6-Classification/README.md

-# Lab 6 - Recognition and Classification
+# Lab 6 - Feature Matching and Classification
 *_Peter Cheung, version 1.0, 29 Feb 2024_*

 This laboratory session is designed to support the contents of Lectures 10 and 11 of the module.